Sesame Workshop: Later years

 The 2008–2009 recession, which resulted in budget reductions for many nonprofit arts organizations, severely affected the organization; in 2009, it had to dismiss 20% of its staff.
 Despite earning about $100 million from licensing revenue, royalties, and foundation and government funding in 2012, the Workshop's total revenue was down 15% and its operating loss doubled to $24.3 million.
 In 2013, it responded by dismissing 10% of its staff, saying that it was necessary to "strategically focus" their resources because of "today's rapidly changing digital environment".
 In 2011, Knell left Sesame Workshop to become the chief executive of National Public Radio (NPR).
 H. Melvin Ming, who had been the organization's chief financial officer since 1999 and chief operating officer since 2002, was named as his replacement.
 In 2014, H. Melvin Ming retired and was succeeded by former HIT Entertainment and Nickelodeon executive Jeffery D. Dunn.
 Dunn's appointment was the first time someone not affiliated with CTW or Sesame Workshop became its manager, although he had associations with the organization previously.
-In 2021, Dunn retired and was replaced by Sherrie Rollins Westin, who had served as president of SW's Social Impact and Philanthropy Division for six years.
+In 2021, Dunn retired.
+It was replaced by Sherrie Rollins Westin, who had served as president of SW's Social Impact and Philanthropy Division for six years.

 In 2019, The Hollywood Reporter reported that Sesame Workshop's operating income was approximately $1.6 million, after the majority of its funds earned from grants, licensing deals, and royalties went back into its content, its total operating costs were over $100 million per year.
 Operating costs included salaries, $6 million in rent for its Lincoln Center corporate offices, its production facilities in Queens, and the costs of producing content for its YouTube channels and other outlets.
 The organization employed about 400 people, including "several highly skilled puppeteers".
 Royalties and distribution fees, which accounted for $52.9 million in 2018, made up the Workshop's biggest revenue source.
 Donations brought in $47.8 million, or 31 percent of its income.
 Licensing revenue from games, toys, and clothing earned the organization $4.5 million.

+On March 6, 2025, Sesame Workshop announced its plans to significantly downsize and restructure its operations in the wake of Warner Bros.
+Discovery's decision not to renew its U.S. distribution deal for Sesame Street as well as policy changes affecting the organization's federal funding.
+Sesame Street would later be picked up by Netflix on May 20, 2025.